Understanding closing costs

-The first sections of the Closing Disclosure provide information about the buyer, seller and lender.
-It lists the property address, closing date and selected settlement company.
-It also details the type of loan being used for the purchase.
-The buyer’s costs are in the next section.
-The document provides the amounts due to and from the buyer, with the final amount on the last line.
+- The first sections of that provide information about the buyer, seller and lender.
+It lists the property address, closing date, and selected settlement company.
+It also details the type of loan being used for the purchase, and provides the amounts due to and from the buyer, with the final amount on the last line.

-The next section lists the amounts due to and from the seller before moving on to the settlement charges.
+- The next section lists the amounts due to and from the seller before moving on to the settlement charges.
 This includes the amount in escrow, title insurance, lender fees and other settlement charges.
-The loan estimate is compared to the costs listed on the document, making it easy to see where any differences lie.
+The Loan Estimate is compared to the costs listed on the document, making it easy to see where there may be differences.

 - The final section provides information on the loan you will receive.
 This includes the loan amount, interest rate, monthly payments, and information about whether this is a fixed or adjustable-rate loan.
 Here, you can also find out whether there is a balloon payment or prepayment penalty.

 Take the time to carefully review this statement with your lender before signing.
 Ask questions to ensure that you understand all the fees and stipulations.
 Knowledge and preparation are critical for a smooth, efficient closing with no unwelcome surprises.